firebase/firebaseui-web/README.md

 - If you are using `firebaseui.auth.CredentialHelper.ACCOUNT_CHOOSER_COM`,
   you need to switch to `firebaseui.auth.CredentialHelper.NONE` or `firebaseui.auth.CredentialHelper.GOOGLE_YOLO`.
-Follow the instruction on [one-tap sign-up](#one-tap-sign-up) when switching to the latter.
+Follow the instructions on [one-tap sign-up](#one-tap-sign-up) when switching to the latter.
 - If you are configuring `acUiConfig` in the UI configurations, this is no longer supported and should not be used.